axiomzen/express-interceptor/README.md

 ### Changes of this fork
 * Break change, Remove ```Buffer.toString('utf8')``` to support intercepting binary response.
 If you want to get the text response, do ```body.toString()``` on your intercept function.
 * Support promise on ```isInterceptable```
-* Node v0.10 is not supported since ES6 Promise is not implemented in that version
+* Use [es6-promise](https://www.npmjs.com/package/es6-promise "es6-promise") to support Node v0.10

 ### Follows
 * fix the failed tests